ThatRozebudDude/FPS-Plus-Public/README.md

     - And then run `lime rebuild extension-webm [windows/mac/linux]`.
 Change the target OS based on your system.

-    - Alternatively if the fork isn't working, you can just delete this line in Main.hx
+    - Alternatively if the fork isn't working, you can just delete this line in Main.hx:

         - `WebmPlayer.SKIP_STEP_LIMIT = 90;`

+        - And delete `extension-webm` from the `Project.xml` required libraries.

 ## Credits
 ### Friday Night Funkin'